onthway/jekyll/README.markdown

 to your _config.yml.

-Note that you should *not* set your markdown to 'pandoc'.
+Note that you should *not* set `markdown` to `pandoc`.
 I wanted to have a single _config.yml that works with pandoc on my own machine, but gracefully falls back to something else when pandoc is not available (e.g., on [github pages]).
-So set `markdown` to the fallback converter, and either set `pandoc` to `true`, i.e.,
+So set `markdown` to the fallback converter (`rdiscount` is a good choice), and either set `pandoc` to `true`, i.e.,

 	pandoc    : true

-or provide some command line options to pass to pandoc, as in the example above.So long as a `pandoc` config variable has been set, jekyll will use pandoc instead of your fallback converter.
+or provide some command line options to pass to pandoc, as in the example above.So long as a `pandoc` config variable has been set, jekyll will use pandoc instead of the fallback converter.

 [jekyll]: https://github.com/mojombo/jekyll
 [pandoc]: http://johnmacfarlane.net/pandoc/